int128/kauthproxy/README.md

 ## Purpose

-To access the Kubernetes Dashboard on a Kubernetes cluster with access control enabled, you need to enter your token as below.
+When you access the Kubernetes Dashboard via `kubectl port-forward` or `Ingress`, you need to enter a token.

 <img alt="Entering a token on the Kubernetes Dashboard" src="docs/kubernetes-dashboard-token.png" width="745" height="465">

-With the kauthproxy, you do not need to enter your token.
+With the kauthproxy, you can access the Kubernetes Dashboard **as you**.
+No token is required.
+No shared service account is required.
+You can access it with your token as follows:

-It runs the authentication proxy on localhost, acquires your token from the credential plugin (e.g. [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) or [kubelogin](https://github.com/int128/kubelogin)) and injects your token into every HTTP requests.
+1. Run the authentication proxy on localhost.
+1. Acquire your token from the credential plugin (e.g. [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) or [kubelogin](https://github.com/int128/kubelogin)).
+1. Open the browser.
+1. Inject the token to every HTTP requests.

 Take a look at the diagram:

 ![diagram](docs/kauthproxy.svg)

-You can access the Kubernetes Dashboard **as you, not a shared account**.
-Many articles say creating a service account and sharing the token in your team.
+Many articles say creating a service account and sharing the token.
-It should cause security risks, for example, lack of audit and access control per user. kauthproxy resolves them.
+It may have security risks, for example, lack of audit and access control per user.

 ## Getting Started

-### Install
+### Setup

-You can install the latest release from [Homebrew](https://brew.sh/), [Krew](https://github.com/kubernetes-sigs/krew) or [GitHub Releases](https://github.com/int128/kauthproxy/releases) as follows:
+Install the latest release from [Homebrew](https://brew.sh/), [Krew](https://github.com/kubernetes-sigs/krew) or [GitHub Releases](https://github.com/int128/kauthproxy/releases).

 ```sh
 # Homebrew